-What is an Enduring Power of Attorney and do I need one?
+What is an Enduring Power of Attorney?

-What is an Advanced Health Directive?
+What is an Advance Health Directive?

 An Advance Health Directive is a document that states your wishes or directions regarding your future health care for various medical conditions.
 It comes into effect only if you are unable to make your own decisions.
-You may wish your directive to apply at any time when you are unable to decide for yourself, or you may want it to apply only if you are terminally ill.
+You may wish your directive to apply at any time when you are unable to decide for yourself, or you may only want it to apply only if you are terminally ill.

 Can anyone make an Advance Health Directive?

 Yes, anyone who is over 18 years of age and has capacity to understand the nature of their directions and can foresee the effects of those directions, can generally make an Advance Health Directive.

 What do I need to consider before making an Advance Health Directive?

 - think about your views, wishes and preferences for your future health care.